 Eric Francis is our lead programming mentor.
 He has been with the team since 2013 when his son joined the team.
 Without him, our autonomous programs would not be nearly as successful.
 He is currently employed at L3 Technologies and Aviation Products as a Senior Staff Engineer.
 Eric devotes much of his time after work to our program and we are extremely grateful for his dedication and expertise.
 In his free time, he enjoys flying planes.

-Cole Tucker is our programming mentor and was the lead programmer for The WorBots for 4 years.
-He is a freshman this year at Columbus State Community College pursuing a degree in electrical engineering and will be transferring to The Ohio State University at the end of this year to complete his degree.
-Cole is an Eagle Scout, enjoys camping in his free time, and builds robots.
+Cole Tucker is our programming mentor after serving as the lead programmer for The WorBots for 4 years.
+Cole is currently a Sophomore attending The Ohio State University.
+Cole is an Eagle Scout, enjoys camping and building robots in his free time .

 Tom Strous is our media mentor, a marketing mentor, does our support services and has been an overall helper to the WorBots for two years.
 He has a bachelor’s degree from Ohio State in recreation education and a master’s degree in classroom teaching.
 He teaches technology classes at Kilbourne Middle School.
 He says he likes many things but among them include historical reenactment, blacksmithing, and woodworking.